WolfDWyc/ImdbApi/README.md

 This API can be used through HTTP requests with the endpoints provided in the documentation, or directly by dumping the source code in your java project.

 # Setup
-The source code is available and you can compile/run it locally.
+The entire source code is available in this repo and you can clone it and compile/run it locally.

 Alternatively, you can use the jar provided in the releases tab: https://github.com/WolfDWyc/ImdbApi/releases/

-It's not currently hosted publicly anywhere, but if there's any need for it to let me know in the issues tab and i'll consider it.
+The API is not currently hosted anywhere publicly, but if there's any need for it to let me know in the issues tab and I'll consider it.

 # Documentation
  Full documentation for usage of all endpoints with examples is available here: https://app.gitbook.com/@yoavwolfdw/s/imdbapi/